azavea/tilegarden/README.md

 Tilegarden is a serverless tile-rendering tool using [Mapnik](http://mapnik.org/), built for AWS Lambda.
 Serve custom-generated map tiles without having to worry about server maintenance, scaling, or paying for resources that aren't being accessed.

 ## Usage
+### Docker Image
+The following documentation is focused on using the project from the git repository.
+[See here](docs/docker-image-setup.md) for Docker-image specific usage information.
 ### Local Development
 Dependencies: docker, docker-compose
  * Clone the Tilegarden repository to your machine.